causalMedAnalysis/cmedR/README.md

 ### Description

 `mrmed()` implements two different multiply robust (MR) estimators for the total effect (ATE), natural direct effect (NDE), and natural indirect effect (NIE) in causal mediation analysis.
-It supports both univariate mediator and multivariate mediators.
+It supports both univariate and multivariate mediators.
 It also supports bootstrap confidence intervals and (optionally) parallel computation.

 The `mrmed()` function uses a multiply robust estimation procedure and computes inferential statistics via nonparametric bootstrap.
 It estimates causal effects using two different approaches, depending on which nuisance models the user supplies: